Dollar stands tall as upbeat U.S. data trims Fed cut bets

 "That said, should any polls call this margin into question, where invariably there will be one or two, then GBP could see a sharp sell-off, although I would be using that weakness to buy."

-The dollar's strength this week has drawn on hopes that the United States and China are indeed in the process of negotiating a ceasefire in their damaging tariff war, and strong U.S. economic data.
+The dollar's strength this week has drawn on hopes that the United States and China are making progress in negotiating a ceasefire in their damaging tariff war, and on strong U.S. economic data.

 China has vowed to impose "firm countermeasures" after Trump's approval of a bill backing Hong Kong's pro-democracy protesters on Wednesday, but is yet to indicate whether they would have any bearing on trade talks.

-The Fed also flagged an upbeat outlook amid signs of labour market strength and a possible turnaround in business investment.
+The Federal Reserve also flagged an upbeat outlook amid signs of labour market strength and a possible turnaround in business investment.

-The strong greenback has Australian dollar AUD= slightly weaker for the week, but steady on Friday ahead of a central bank meeting on Tuesday, where the market has priced an 11% chance of a cut in interest rates to a record low 0.5%.
+The strong greenback has the Australian dollar AUD= slightly weaker for the week, but it was 0.1% stronger on Friday ahead of a central bank meeting on Tuesday, where the market has priced an 11% chance of a cut in interest rates to a record low 0.5%.

-It last traded at $0.6767, not far above a six-week low hit on Thursday.
+It last traded at $0.6775, lifting it from a six-week low hit on Thursday.

-The New Zealand dollar NZD= was flat on Friday at $0.6418 and held its ground for the week, buoyed by rebounding business sentiment.
+The New Zealand dollar NZD=rose by the same margin to $0.6424 to be a little stronger for the week, buoyed by rebounding business sentiment.

 ((tom.westbrook@tr.com; +65 6318 4876;))